v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 Fluxtion offers a way to override the triggering of a flow node in the event processor.
 There are four trigger controls available for client code to customise:

-* Flow.publishTrigger - Notifies a child node when triggered, adds a notification to the normal publish
+* **Flow.publishTrigger** - Notifies a child node when triggered, adds a notification to the normal publish
-* Flow.publishTriggerOverride - Notifies a child node when triggered, overrides all publish notification
+* **Flow.publishTriggerOverride** - Notifies a child node when triggered, removes all other publish notifications
-* Flow.updateTrigger - Overrides when the flow node runs its functional operation
+* **Flow.updateTrigger** - Overrides when the flow node runs its functional operation
-* Flow.resetTrigger - If the functional operation is stateful call the reset function
+* **Flow.resetTrigger** - If the functional operation is stateful calls the reset function

 In the trigger examples we are using the `DataFlow.subscribeToSignal` and `processor.publishSignal` to drive the trigger controls on the flow node.